BogdanSicu/ING-homework/README.md

 - Implement some functions, for example: add-product, find-product, change-price or others (✓)

-- Implement a basic authentication mechanism and role based endpoint access
+- Implement a basic authentication mechanism and role based endpoint access (✓) -> *the users and passwords should usually be hidden but this is just for demo purposes*

 - Design error mechanism and handling plus logging (✓)